-Support for students with SEND is now based in the newly designated Haydon Hive.
+Support for students with SEND is based upstairs the Haydon Hive.
 Support is delivered from the Link Team.
-This can be from one or more of its branches:

 Haydon School is a fully inclusive school and is committed to ensuring that all students, irrespective of any disability and/or special need, are able to thrive by accessing an appropriate, engaging and aspirational curriculum.
 The aim is always to raise achievement through meeting the academic, social and emotional needs of all students, including those with special educational needs and disabilities (SEND).